 Stock market listings raise capital for a business’s consolidation and growth objectives, attract private investors into a business and facilitate an owner-manager to cash in on their investment.

 A barter transaction is simply the exchange of goods or services, in exchange for other goods or services.
 Bartering benefits companies and countries that see a mutual benefit in exchanging goods and services rather than cash, and it also enables those who are lacking hard currency to obtain goods and services.

-Barter has developed into a sophisticated tool that can sometimes help businesses increase their efficiencies by monetizing their unused capacities and excess inventories.
+Barter has developed into a sophisticated tool that can sometimes help businesses increase their efficiencies by monetising their unused capacities and excess inventories.
 Modern barter and trade has evolved considerably to become an effective method of increasing sales, conserving cash, moving inventory, and making use of excess production capacity for businesses.

 The advent of online bartering sites has made multilateral bartering more common.
-A trade or barter exchange is a commercial organization that provides a trading platform and bookkeeping system for its members or clients.
+A trade or barter exchange is a commercial organisation that provides a trading platform and bookkeeping system for its members or clients.
 The member companies buy and sell products and services to each other using an internal currency.

 It is typical to obtain grants when you are looking between 15% and 60% of the cost of a project.
 Grants are usually available for specific projects - for example a new product or process, job creation or training programmes.
 The normal growth of a business would therefore not normally qualify for a grant, though an established business looking at creating more jobs could qualify.